PhilipPfeffer/sha_hash/reports/final_report.md

 | LUTs                       | 46.62%  |
 | Slice registers            | 14.69%  |

+One can quickly notice that despite our hypothesis that the method 4 design would be invariably faster than method 3, the performance data shown above does not support that conclusion for the small messages that we were hashing.
+This last design iteration added significant overhead that makes it a bigger and slower design when compared to method 3.
+However, for larger messages, this overhead should not be that relevant, and method 4 should be more faster.

 ## Appendix
-All of our code, milestone reports, and diagrams can be found at [out GitHub repository](https://github.com/PhilipPfeffer/sha_hash).
+All of our code, milestone reports, and diagrams can be found in [our GitHub repository](https://github.com/PhilipPfeffer/sha_hash).

 Thanks for all the help and advice throughout the quarter, Kunle and Tian!